kormax/apple-enhanced-contactless-polling/README.md

 Sniffing can also be done using the functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
 A couple of tidbits encountered:
-- The first time using the app I encountered an issue connecting to Proxmark3 directly as Termux did not connect a device, TCPUART app had to be installed to forward serial connection over the local network to be used in Proxmark client inside of Termux;
+- On first use, the app failed to connect directly to Proxmark3 because Termux did not attach the device; installing TCPUART to forward the serial connection over the local network allowed use inside the Termux Proxmark client;
 - Some Android phones won't power Proxmark properly through direct connection.
 Connecting via a USB-C to USB-A dongle can help to overcome this issue.

 More info on installing and running Proxmark client on your Android device [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/termux_notes.md).